adslbarxatov/DPArray/docs/index.md

 <img src="/DPArray/img/DP.png" width="16"> [Get on DPArray](dp://OSMacrosExecutor) &#x3000;
 :envelope_with_arrow: [Get EXE](https://github.com/adslbarxatov/osmacrosexecutor/releases/latest)

-A tool for automation of user actions in Windows operating system
+The tool for automation of user activities.

-&nbsp;
+This tool allows you to create and execute your operating system macros.
+Application can “use” mouse, keyboard, command line and interrupts as same as user with the same potentialities

+&nbsp;&nbsp;